 Hired in 1967, he was the first black photographer at this publication.
 He remained in their employ until 1980, notwithstanding a five year banning order from taking any images, which lapsed in 1975.
 This included 98 days in solitary confinement and six months imprisonment.

-This imprisonment was one of many.
-Dr Peter Magubane endured harassment, beatings, buckshot wounds, long periods of arrest and interrogation.
+During the apartheid years, Dr Peter Magubane endured harassment, beatings, buckshot wounds, long periods of arrest and interrogation.
 He was shot seventeen times at a student’s funeral in Natalspruit, yet this had nothing on his 586 days in solitary confinement in 1969.

 Other major publications that have commissioned him with heavyweight assignments include National Geographic, Life, New York Times, Washington Post, Paris Match and Sports Illustrated.
 The United Nations has been a client, through the United Nations High Commission for Refugees and UNICEP.

 His association with Nelson and Winnie Mandela dates from the 1950s, both as friends and in his professional capacity as a photographer.
 Dr Peter Magubane became Madiba’s official photographer from the time of his release until his early years in the Presidency.